-The cost to replace items because of loss or damage is $50.
+The cost to replace items because of loss or damage is a minimum of $50.
 See the Hekman Library Lost Book Policy for details.

 The purpose of this policy is to outline procedures and criteria for the development of the Curriculum Center collection.